Director of Grant Programs

 Results-oriented team-player, able to represent GFEMS with a high degree of professionalism and diplomacy.

 Skilled in strategic planning, project management, public-facing written and verbal communication, and analyzing/synthesizing information for decision-making.

 Global living/working experience and foreign language skills a plus.

 Please email a cover letter and resume in a single PDF to email@example.com.
 Please title document [firstname lastname] - Dir of Grant Programs and use subject line Dir of Grant Programs.
 Note that applications will be reviewed on a rolling basis, so interested candidates are encouraged to apply ASAP.

-GFEMS provides equal employment opportunity to all individuals regardless of their race, color, creed, religion, gender, age, sexual orientation, national origin, disability, veteran status, or any other characteristic protected by state, federal, or local law.
+GFEMS provides equal employment opportunity to all individuals regardless of their race, color, creed, religion, sex, gender identity or expression, age, sexual orientation, pregnancy, national origin, disability, veteran or military status, citizenship status, or any other characteristic protected by state, federal, or local law.
 Individuals from all backgrounds are strongly encouraged to apply.

 GFEMS is committed to safeguarding children, young people and adults and expects all staff and volunteers to share this commitment.
 We take all possible measures to ensure that only those that are suitable to work within our values are recruited to work for us.